vishal-1344/vishal-1344/README.md

 I am particularly interested in systems that:

-- Allocate computation in response to detected instability
+- Allocate computation when instability or uncertainty is detected
 - Know when to stop, damp, or redirect inference
 - Adapt internal structure under distribution shift
 - Maintain coherent organization over long horizons